FAQ/Fees

 If you’re ready to walk through this door and take this opportunity, then this is for you.
 If you’re ready, therapy can be absolutely instrumental in healing your pain.

-This is a two-parter.
+This one’s a two-parter.

 And…

-But what if a part of you, a part deep inside you, needs more?
+So, what if a part of you, a part deep inside you, needs more?

 What if you need to start learning how to treat yourself well… for your own health?

 I know it’s hard to believe you deserve to spend good money on you.
 But that thought process isn’t really about the cost.
 It’s about you.
-For me, I never want to be greedy, and I never want to be self-indulgent, but I’ve slowly grown to understand that, yes, I think I’m worth a nice, solid investment.
-And that feels good.
+For me, I never want to be greedy, and I never want to be self-indulgent, but I’ve slowly grown to understand that, yes, I can spend money on some of the things my inner self truly wants.
+And that feels really good.
 My body has thanked me for—finally—learning how to honor and take care of myself.
-It’s been a fundamental part of my pain recovery.
+It’s been a fundamental part of my pain recovery journey.

 But you deserve help—for you—when you need it.